ykkimhgu/DLIP_doc/image-processing/lab/lab-tension-detection-of-rolling-metal-sheet.md

 * Don't use Chat-GPT or any other online materials/search
 * Measure the metal sheet tension level from Level 1 to Level 4.
   * Use the minimum y-axis position of the metal sheet curvature
-  * Level 1: <00px from the bottom of the image
+  * Level 1: <250px from the bottom of the image
-  * Level 2: 00\~00 px from the bottom of the image
+  * Level 2: 120\~250 px from the bottom of the image
-  * Level 3: 00\~00 px from the bottom of the image
-  * Level 4: > 00 px from the bottom of the image
+  * Level 3: > 120 px from the bottom of the image
 * Display the output on the raw image
-  * Tension level: Level 1\~4
+  * Tension level: Level 1\~3
   * Score: y-position \[px] of the curvature vertex from the bottom of the image
   * Curvature edge
 * Your algorithm will be evaluated on similar test images